isaica/chitumbatv/README.md

 - Lovable
 - Trae

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/cc0deb30-f43d-4226-b0de-c849f1d2eb83) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

 Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.